ionos-cloud/module-ansible/docs/api/compute-engine/pcc.md

 # pcc

-This is a simple module that supports creating or removing Private Cross Connects.
+This is a simple module that supports creating or removing Cross Connects.
 This module has a dependency on ionoscloud &gt;= 6.0.2

 ## Example Syntax